Skip to main content

 Merge duplicate conversations

 If two active conversations represent the same customer issue, agents with update permission can merge the current conversation into another conversation.
 Use Merge from the conversation detail header, search for the target conversation, review the warning, and confirm.
 Merge is not reversible.
 CXP adds an internal merge note to the target, then copies customer, agent, assistant, and internal-note history after that note.
 If the source has a summary, CXP carries it into the target summary; if the target has no subject, CXP uses the source subject.
 The source conversation is closed with its own merge note, and merge-note conversation links open conversation tabs inside the same CXP browser tab.
+If the source conversation is Open and the target is Pending or Resolved, CXP reopens the target to Open as part of the merge.
+This also applies when a returning customer’s new web chat is automatically merged into their existing non-closed conversation.

 Reply and take notes